Degrees Top - Business

 Course code: HE20514

-Course load: Students must complete 24 subjects and achieve 240 credit points to complete this course.
+Course load: You must complete 24 subjects and achieve 240 credit points to complete this course.
 Each subject is worth 10 credit points.

-Course overview: The Bachelor of Business is an undergraduate qualification taught in English.
-The course is located at Level 7 on the Australian Qualifications Framework.
+- The Bachelor of Business is an undergraduate qualification taught in English

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution